benfrick/docs-portfolio/src/commerce/events/api_events.md

 ### Use Troubleshooting Tools

-1. Check for validation errors logged in Splunk [here](https://cdt-eng.splunkcloud.com/en-US/app/search/nexus_events_analytics_api#en-US/app/search/nexus_events_analytics_api?form.index_tok=lambda)
+1. Check for validation errors logged in Splunk <a href="https://cdt-eng.splunkcloud.com/en-US/app/search/nexus_events_analytics_api#en-US/app/search/nexus_events_analytics_api?form.index_tok=lambda" target="_blank">here</a>

-2. Use the sample requests in this document or those provided [here](https://bitbucket.nike.com/projects/FAT/repos/events-api/browse/packages/modules/event-schemas/test/sample-events) as a guide to forming valid requests for each event type.
+2. Use the sample requests in this document or those provided <a href="https://bitbucket.nike.com/projects/FAT/repos/events-api/browse/packages/modules/event-schemas/test/sample-events" target="_blank">here</a> as a guide to forming valid requests for each event type.

 ## <a name="glossary"></a>Glossary